Culture of Buddhism: In music and chant

 Buddhist music developed when Buddhism spread to Tibet.
 The Tibetan traditions of Buddhism encouraged the use of song and dance in certain ceremonies.
 A wide variety of instruments such as specialized types of drums, windpipes, spiral conches, and trumpets were used in larger ceremonies.

 Hymns are commonly used in the Buddhist culture in ceremonies for making offerings or inviting the presence of Buddha and Bodhisattvas.
 Buddhist hymns express the five virtuous qualities that are sincerity, elegance, clarity, depth, and equanimity and it is believed that regularly listening to Buddhist hymns or fanbei can give the following five graces: a reduction in physical fatigue, less confusion and forgetfulness, a reduction in mental fatigue, greater eloquence, and greater ease in expression and communication.
 Therefore, in the practice of Buddhism, hymns or fanbei have an important role in daily living, for example in repentance ceremonies.
-They are not designed to try to elevate or excite the emotions of participants or practitioners, but in fact aim to help conserve emotional energy, calm the thinking, lessen desire, and allow practitioners to see their true nature with clarity.
+They are not designed to try to elevate or excite the emotions of participants or practitioners, but in fact aim to help conserve emotional energy, calm thinking, lessen desire, and allow practitioners to see their true nature with clarity.